TNTKien/suicaodex-pkmtcgp/README.md

-# Elysia with Bun runtime
+# SuicaoDex's Pokemon TCG Pocket "gacha" system using Elysia with Bun runtime

+>Its starts with Elysia and ends with Elysia

 ## Getting Started
 To get started with this template, simply paste this command into your terminal: